ontogenerator/astronaut-data-analysis-not-so-fair/README.md

 ### What the code does
-The code uses the [NASA data on human space walks (Extravehicular activities - EVAs)](https://data.nasa.gov/Raw-Data/Extra-vehicular-Activity-EVA-US-and-Russia/9kcy-zwvn/data_preview), exported/downloaded in JSON format, and does some analysis over this data.
+The code uses the [NASA data on human space walks (Extravehicular activities - EVAs)](https://data.nasa.gov/Raw-Data/Extra-vehicular-Activity-EVA-US-and-Russia/9kcy-zwvn/data_preview), exported/downloaded in JSON format, and does some analysis over this data, plots some graphs and saves the data in CSV format.

 ### Things to improve
 There is a number of things that are wrong or not so good with this code and that can be improved.
 We maintain that list at issue